Bricklayer (photograph): Description

-The photograph depicts a bricklayer from Cologne, in Germany, apparently on his working day, emerging from the darkness, with a severe expression and his head illuminated by the light, dressed on his casual work clothing and wearing a cap.
-One of his hands holds the platform where he carries on his shoulders a significant and seemingly heavy number of bricks, while the other hand rests on his hip.
-The man's head is framed by the cargo that he carries, and the lines of the bricks evoke those of his attire.

-The photograph illustrates the strength and hard work of the profession of the bricklayer, while also demonstrating his dignity and a certain pride that he seems to have in it.
+The photograph depicts a bricklayer from Cologne, Germany, emerging from the darkness behind him.
+His strongly illuminated face has an expression of pride and determination.
+He is dressed in a typical bricklayer's uniform and cap.
+His left hand holds the platform where he carries on his shoulders a significant and seemingly heavy number of bricks, while the other hand rests on his hip.
+The unidentified man stands as an iconic representation of the working class.
+The photograph illustrates the strength and hard work of the profession of the bricklayer, while also demonstrating his dignity and pride.